rlivings39/learning-compilers/README.md

   .globl main
 main:
   # Function prologue
+  # 1. Save the caller's base pointer on the stack
   pushq %rbp
+  # 2. Save the position of the new stack frame in the base pointer
   moveq %rsp, %rbp
+  # 3. Allocate 8 bytes of space on the stack for the stack frame
   subq  $8, %rsp
   # Store 2 on the stack and negate it
   movl  $2, -4(%rbp)